List of Family Matters characters: Recurring characters

 Lieutenant Murtaugh is Carl's unreliable and obnoxious second boss at the Chicago Police Department.
 He has a crush on an unwilling Rachel and tries to date her in season two's "Skip to My Lieu".
 Murtaugh is seemingly tolerant of Steve Urkel when they bond over root beer floats about their love lives at the end of that episode, but later takes Steve's money over a poker game in season three's "A Pair of Ladies".
-In the season 2 episode "Taking Credit", it turns out that "Lieutenant" is his real name, his name having previously been "Sergeant".
+In the season 2 episode "Taking Credit", it turns out that "Lieutenant" is legally his real name, his name having previously been "Sergeant" when Carl was actually asking about his given one.